-EMNet is performing its seventh annual national survey to better understand the nature of U.S. emergency departments (EDs).
-Briefly, we are contacting hospitals to obtain basic information about their EDs.
+EMNet performed its seventh annual national survey to better understand the nature of U.S. emergency departments (EDs).

 The results from this national survey will be used to perform health services research on U.S. emergency care and to enhance our existing app, findERnow (available for free on both iPhone and Android smartphones).
-If you have questions or would like more information, please contact Krislyn Boggs, MPH at firstname.lastname@example.org.
+If you have questions or would like more information, please contact us at email@example.com.

 Key Terms in the Survey

 Annual # of ED visits: per calendar, or fiscal, year 2021.